N1XIL9/N1XIL9/README.md

 <div align="left">

-- :telescope: I’m working as a Web Developer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Full-Stack Developer.
+I like to develop intuitive and easy-to-use interfaces by taking special care of UX/UI with particular attention and passion.

 - :seedling: Exploring technical content writing.